pangeo-data/pangeo/docs/index.rst

 Pangeo Gallery
 ^^^^^^^^^^^^^^

-Science applications and detailed tutorial for using Pangeo can be found in `Pangeo Gallery <http://gallery.pangeo.io>`_.
+Science applications and detailed tutorials for using Pangeo can be found in `Pangeo Gallery <http://gallery.pangeo.io>`_.